Cat Allergy

 Cat hair itself can also act as a carrier of other airborne allergens: pollen, house dust mite and mould, which can cause allergic symptoms in individuals with hay fever, asthma or eczema.

 Some people have multiple allergies, and it is not uncommon for someone to be allergic to other animals, house dust mite, pollens etc. This can make the immune system work very hard and may push someone above a threshold of reactivity.
-In people with multiple allergies, reducing the total “allergen load” (the amount of allergens to which the person with allergy is exposed) if possible, is the best approach to relieving symptoms.
+In people with multiple allergies, reducing the total “allergen load” (the number of allergens to which the person with allergy is exposed) if possible, is the best approach to relieving symptoms.

 Managing cat allergy